Paul L. Kraft, 84, Clarksville, passed away peacefully at his home on April 26, 2020 following a hard-fought battle with Parkinson's Disease.

 A private graveside ceremony and burial will take place on Wednesday, April 29, 2020.
 A memorial service celebrating Paul's life and legacy will be held at a later date when all who wish to honor him can properly pay their respects.
 In lieu of flowers, memorial contributions can be made to Wall Street United Methodist Church on Paul's behalf.
 Chapman Funeral Home has been entrusted with arrangements.
 Online condolences may be made at www.chapmanfuneralhome.net

-To plant a tree in memory of Paul Louis Kraft, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Paul Louis Kraft, please visit our floral store.